Topic: Data Centers

 One big disadvantage of the copper is the power consumption of transceivers.
 Due to the digital processing needed to make a copper solution work, a copper transceiver may consume up to 5-6W of power – almost ten times as much as a fiber transceiver that consumes only 0.5-1W.

-A new UTP standard for Category 8 cabling for short (<30m) links in data centers is under development.
+A new UTP standard for Category 8 cabling for short (<30m) links in data centers has been approved.
 Cat 8 is only intended for short links and will consume lots of power.
-Somebody will probably find a way to make UTP work at 100g too, but who knows how much power that will take.
+Somebody will probably find a way to make UTP work at 100G too, but who knows how much power that will take.

 This is a CX-4 cable for 10G which uses four small coax cables.
 Good for short links - ~5m – connections on a rack or rack to an adjoining rack.
 It requires a SFP module interface.